DevNima-PG/BootstrapResponsiveDesign/README.md

 # Why Bootstrap?

 I just want to learn it and try how it works out, And I loved it.. so I continued to Learn it more and more and I did.
-But i prefer too everything With SCSS and Normal CSS , however In Big projects I Will Use Vue.js :)
+But i prefer to do everything With SCSS and Normal CSS , however In Big projects I Will Use Vue.js :)